arunsivaramanneo/GPU-Viewer/README.md

 INSTALLATION STEPS

-1. Before Downloading the files please ensure python3-tk is installed if not install (sudo apt-get install python3-tk)
+1. Before Downloading the files please ensure python3-tk is installed(sudo apt-get install python3-tk).
 2. Download the file and Extract to a folder
-3. Double click GPU Viewer (Not GPU_Viewer.py)
+3. Double click GPU Viewer to launch the Application or You can go to Files and then open terminal and run/type python3 GPU_Viewer.py
-4. For Vulkan Tab to work Install Vulkan-Utils (sudo apt-get install vulkan-utils) also, Vulkan enabled drivers should be installed.
+4. For Vulkan Tab to work Install Vulkan-Utils (sudo apt-get install vulkan-utils),also Vulkan enabled drivers should be installed.

 What's developed and available?

 1. OpenGL Information, OpenGL ES Information, OpenGL hardware limits and Extensions displayed as per different Vendors.
-2. Vulkan - Device Features, Device Limits, Device Extensions have been fully developed and available to the end users,Formats,Memory Types, Partial Queue Families implemented, Instance and Layers
+2. Vulkan - Device Features, Device Limits, Device Extensions,Formats,Memory Types, Partial Queue Families implemented, Instance and Layers

 UNDERDEVELOPMENT